TitorX/gkit/README.rst

     :target: https://pypi.org/project/gkit/

-Gkit is a suit of utilites for processing geo-dataset.
+Gkit is a suite of utilities for processing geo-dataset allowing you to manipulate raster datasets like `np.MaskedArray`.

-Until now, it's only support to manipulate GeoTIFF dataset and a part of interaction between raster and vector dataset.

 Gkit supports Python3 and all OS which could install numpy, matplotlib, gdal.